AxisCommunications/modbus-acap/README.md

 In server mode, it will listen for incoming TCP requests and print incoming AOA status updates to the application log.

+> [!IMPORTANT]
-***NB!** The default Modbus/TCP port 502 requires running as a privileged user.
+> The default Modbus/TCP port 502 requires running as a privileged user.
-In order to run as a non-privileged user, this ACAP only allows ports in the non-privileged range 1024–65535.*
+> In order to run as a non-privileged user, this ACAP only allows ports in
+> the non-privileged range 1024–65535.

 ## License